 Should they detect nitrosamines in any of their medicinal products, marketing authorisation holders (hereinafter referred to as “MAHs”) shall be obliged to forthwith notify the competent national medicines agencies so as to allow for the adoption of appropriate regulatory measures.

-In compliance with the opinion of the Committeee for Human Medicinal Products (CHMP) as referred to under Art.
-5(3) of Regulation (EC) no. 726/2004 on potential presence of nitrosamine impurities in human medicinal products containing chemically synthesised active substances, MAHs should, as a preventive measure, review the manufacture of their medicinal products and identify the risk of the presence of nitrosamine impurities and, should such risk be detected, adopt measures to mitigate the risk of the occurrence of such nitrosamine impurities.
+In compliance with the published outcome of the referral under Art.
+5(3) of Regulation (EC) No. 726/2004 (update of 09 July 2020) on potential presence of nitrosamine impurities in human medicinal products, MAHs should, as a preventive measure, review the manufacture of their medicinal products and identify the risk of the presence of nitrosamine impurities and, should such risk be detected, adopt measures to mitigate the risk of the occurrence of such nitrosamine impurities.

 In the review of the manufacturing procedures employed for active substances (hereinafter referred to as “APIs”) and for finished medicinal products carried out with regard to measures to prevent the formation of nitrosamines as well as contamination or cross contamination, MAHs should cooperate with the manufacturers of active substances and of the finished medicinal products, applying also their knowledge of the manufacturing processes.